Enterprise Server: Initial Setup

 Once data is coming in successfully, the "Debug Info" looks like this:

-Be aware that some graphs need at least a few hours worth of data and might not work properly before.
-It is therefore recommended that you wait for up to 24 hours before evaluating the system more closely.
+Important: Be aware that some graphs need at least a few hours worth of data and might not work properly before.

 Couldn't find what you were looking for or want to talk about something specific?